tleers/serverless-llm-app-factory/README.md

 ## __Premise__

-Building and deploying new AI products to end-users is possible in minutes, if we leverage LLMs & serverless.
+Building and deploying new AI products to end-users is possible in minutes, if we leverage LLMs and managed serverless services.

 Building an AI product used to consist of three great obstacles on the technical domain:

-__(1)__ Data Preparation & Governance
+__(1)__ Data preparation & governance

-__(2)__ Model Development
+__(2)__ Model development & management

-__(3)__ Deployment
+__(3)__ Deployment (& maintenance)

-With the ability of large language models (LLMs) to do zero-shot and few-shot learning from examples without application-specific training, it's possible to build new AI products in a couple of minutes, skipping model development if we assume:
+With the ability of large language models (LLMs) to do zero-shot and few-shot learning from examples without context-specific training, it's possible to build new AI products in a couple of minutes, skipping model development if we assume:

 __(1) data is ready and/or static, or not needed for our product__,